Johnson-Lindenstrauss Lemma Guided Network for Efficient 3D Medical Segmentation: Experiments

 \subsection{Clinical Capabilities Evaluation}

 Figure~\ref{fig:dice_thr} provides a more intuitive comparison of the trade-offs between Dice and parameter count, and between Dice and GPU throughput.
 Specifically, regarding segmentation performance, Table~\ref {tab:pet/ct_segmentation_performance} shows the segmentation performance for PET/CT.
 Appendix~\ref{appendix:qualitative_results} shows the qualitative results of all models.
 Detailed computational costs are provided in the Appendix~\ref {appendix:details_computational_performance}.
-Furthermore, to release the model's potential, we train VeloxSeg on the nnUNet~\citep{nnunet} training framework and compare it with the nnUNet baseline, as shown in Appendix~\ref{appendix:nnunet_train_result}.
+Furthermore, we report the GPU memory usage of all models on the three datasets, including training and inference, in Appendix ~\ref{appendix:details_gpu_memory_usage}.
+To release the model's potential, we train VeloxSeg on the nnUNet~\citep{nnunet,stu_net} training framework and compare it with the nnUNet baseline, as shown in Appendix~\ref{appendix:nnunet_train_result}.
 In addition, to verify the modality adaptation ability of the method, we test the performance of MRI segmentation on BraTS2021.

 \textbf{Comparison with Basic Models.} Against established basic architectures, including CNN-based, CNN-Transformer-based, and CNN-KAN-based methods, VeloxSeg demonstrates superior performance, with significantly lower computational cost.
 On the AutoPET-II dataset, VeloxSeg achieves a 62.51\% Dice.
 This result marginally outperforms the best basic model, VSmTrans, using only 13.30\% of its parameters and 1.96\% of its GFLOPs.
 On Hecktor2022, VeloxSeg still surpasses all other models.
 These demonstrate that VeloxSeg is an efficient model in medical segmentation.